donejs/donejs/docs/features.md

 ### Custom HTML Elements

-DoneJS applications use custom HTML elements to compose and orchestrate an application's behavior.
+One of the most important concepts in DoneJS is splitting up your application functionality into individual, self-contained modules based on custom HTML elements.

 ```html
 <order-model findAll="{previousWeek}" [previousWeekData]="{value}"/>